PRE-CONCERT PERFORMANCE | 7 - 7:30 pm

 Harbison: String Quartet No. 6 (World Premiere)

 Mendelssohn: Octet in E-flat Major, Op.
 20 Movements I & IV*

 SUBSCRIBE and SAVE!

-6 and 4 concert packages available HERE
+4 concert packages available HERE

 The Lark Quartet continues to delight audiences with its energy, passionate commitment and artistry since its inception in 1985.
 The Lark has performed in many of the world’s great cultural centers including Carnegie Hall, Lincoln Center, The Library of Congress, London’s Wigmore Hall, L’Opéra de la Bastille in Paris, and appeared at international festivals including Lockenhaus, the Schleswig-Holstein Festival, Mostly Mozart, Istanbul Festival, Wolftrap and the Beethoven Festival in Moscow.
 Promising to deliver “a performance of grace, proportion and burnished brilliance” (The Washington Post), The Lark Quartet offers audiences new insights into the art of chamber music through programs that begin with the ensemble virtuosity of the western tradition and continue into recent music from Africa, Asia, Latin America and the Middle East, all while regularly sharing the stage with dynamic collaborators.